GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 ### What to do if you were unable to successfully verify your identity in person

-If you are unable to successfully verify your identity in person, you can try to [verify your identity online](/help/verify-your-identity/how-to-verify-your-identity/) again, or you can contact the agency you are trying to access for [help with specific questions](/help/specific-agencies/overview/) about verifying your identity.
+If you are unable to successfully verify your identity in person, you can try to [verify your identity again](/help/verify-your-identity/how-to-verify-your-identity/), either online or in person, or you can contact the agency you are trying to access for [help with specific questions](/help/specific-agencies/overview/) about verifying your identity.

 Tips for verifying your identity in person: